Time-Varying Multi-Objective Optimization: Tradeoff Regret Bounds: Introduction and Preliminaries

-During the last decades, substantial research efforts have been devoted to learning and decision making in environments with functionally relevant streaming data with potentially changing statistical properties.
-In many engineering design problems with social impact, including optimal power flow and sensor networks \cite{derenick2007convex,baran1989optimal}, mobile robots \cite{wang2013optimal}, and non-linear distributed flow equations \cite{bard1988convex}, there are potentially multiple criteria to consider in characterizing the best learning or decision-making performance.
-Formally, such multi-criteria optimization problems are classed as multi-objective optimization.
+During the past two decades, substantial research efforts have been devoted to learning and decision-making in environments with functionally relevant data arriving in a streaming fashion \cite{{Zinkevich2003,Hazan2016,9133310}}, with potentially changing statistical properties.
+In terms of guarantees, relatively little is known about optimization algorithms \cite[e.g.]{goh2009evolutionary,Raquel2013,chen2019novel,9440867,liu2023survey,10644089} considering multiple criteria and data arriving in a streaming fashion, so far.